bd2kccd/bd2kccd.github.io/README.md

 cd bd2kccd.github.io
 ````

-## 3. Creating a new branch to exercise your changes
+## 3. Creating a New Branch to Exercise Your Changes

+Now you can create a new branch off the master branch to make changes locally.

 ````
 git checkout -b your_new_branch